-2Figure 2-12 Intercomparison of ESA Cloud_cci cloud fractional cover (CFC) with CM-SAF CLAAS-3.
+Figure 2-12 Intercomparison of ESA Cloud_cci cloud fractional cover (CFC) with CM-SAF CLAAS-3.
 The first row contains Cloud_cci+ products, the second row the CLAAS-3 products and the third row the difference between the datasets.
 Values are in %.

 Cloud microphysics